Recap: Supernatural S 08 E 20 Pac Man Fever

 - Took a Shortcut: Played for laughs when Sam gets to locations Dean was headed to before him, twice.

-Sam: [to Dean] What took you so long?
+Sam: [to Dean] Took you so long?

 - Why We Can't Have Nice Things: Spoken almost word-for-word when Sam completely fails to catch a beer Dean throws to him.